monkeywithacupcake/javascript30/README.md

 # javascript30
 This repo is my trip through [Wes Bos javascript30](https://javascript30.com/).
 I'm starting on 22Feb2018.

+## Day 24
+Sticky navigation with javascript.
+Say you want the nav bar to always be at the top of what the viewer sees rather than the top of the page?
+You can use the offset value and move that as the user scrolls Y. Simple, but maybe hard to think of.

 ## Day 23
 I forgot to push yesterday, so I am doing a double update today, I guess.
 Synthesizing different speech sounds today.
 It was neat.